 Notes

-- After baking the log, use a serrated knife to cut the dough into individual biscotti.
+- After baking the log, use a sharp serrated knife to cut the dough into individual biscotti.
 If the dough is crumbly, dampen the crust (top and sides) slightly to soften.

 - During the second baking, be sure to bake until dry and firm.
 If, after the biscotti cool, you find that they are not dry, with a crunchy texture, return them to the oven to dry out further.
 Biscotti without icing can be returned to the oven, even weeks later, to bring back crunch that may be lost over time.